-In this article, we will learn about role of Profiler in Magento 2.
+How to Debug in Magento 2 using Profiler – In this article, we will learn about the role of Profiler in Magento 2 & debugging.

-In Magento 2, We can use a built-in profiler with Magento to perform tasks such as analyzing performance.
+In Magento 2, We can use a built-in profiler Magento to perform tasks such as debugging performance.

 It can tell us in intricate detail which blocks of code are used in the loading of a slow page, and how long it takes each block to complete its task.

 The nature of profiling depends on the analytical tools we use.
 Currently, Magento supports multiple formats like HTML, CSV or Firebug.

 There are two ways to enable the Profiler in Magento 2:

 1. By Using .htaccess file: We can enable the profiler by adding following statement in .htaccess file:

 SetEnv MAGE_PROFILER <type>

 where, <type> can be “csvfile” or “firebug” or “html”.

 In case of “csvfile”, you can find the report in var/log/ dir.